ibizara/EasyTextEncrypt/README.md

 # How to Use

 This application provides a simple interface for encrypting and decrypting text using AES-256 in CBC mode.

+A **live demo** is available at [https://ibizara.github.io/EasyTextEncrypt/](https://ibizara.github.io/EasyTextEncrypt/).

 Below are detailed instructions on how to use the various features of the application.

 ## 1. Encrypt